msieb1/msieb.io/index.md

 #### Bachelor Thesis: Design and Analysis of a Ball-Balancing Plate

-This thesis revolves around the design of a ball-balancing plate and the anaylsis & implemntation of different control algorithms.
+This thesis revolves around the design of a ball-balancing plate and the anaylsis & implementation of different control algorithms.
+The thesis describes the entire design process: The CAD-design of the contraption, the dynamical & mechanical analysis, the control design & analysis, the microcontroller implementation, and experimental verification.

 [Link to PDF](pdf/bachelor_thesis.pdf)